-When it comes to traveling Australia, Perth is not high up on most travelers’ lists.
-It doesn’t get a lot of visitors or backpackers when compared to the east coast.
+When it comes to traveling Australia, visiting Perth is not high on most travelers’ lists.
+It doesn’t get a lot of visitors or backpackers compared to the East Coast.

 Located on the West Coast (and far from everything), that’s partially understandable.
 It’s not an easy place to get to.